 Parking informationRoadside parking.
 A central parking point is by the Common Road level crossing.

-Grazing animalsHebridean sheep and Highland cattle graze during summer to keep down encroaching vegetation
+Grazing animalsHebridean sheep graze during summer to keep down encroaching vegetation

 Public and permissive footpaths.

 Public and permissive footpaths.
-Limited access for wheelchair users and pushchairs.
+The heathland is not accessible for wheelchair users and pushchairs.

 When to visit

 Strensall Common forms part of a larger tract of internationally important lowland heath that lies within the Vale of York.

 Close to the City of York, the nature reserve supports a mosaic of wet heath, dry heath, mire, open water, woodland and acid grassland.
 Over 150 plant species grow here including marsh cinquefoil, the beautiful blue marsh gentian and carnivorous round-leaved sundew.
 Ling heather and cross-leaved heath turn the heathland purple in August.
 Less showy, but just as pretty are the flowers found within some of the drier grassland; pinky-red sheep’s sorrel and the tiny white crosses of heath bedstraw can be seen if you look closely.
 Visit on a warm August afternoon to enjoy the purple heather which carpets the common at this time of year.

 Bold Southern hawker dragonflies patrol sheltered sunny areas and common lizards lazily bask on the old birch stumps.
 The Common is home to a host of insects including a nationally important population of dark-bordered beauty moth.
 Green and purple hairstreak butterflies occur here and bog bush-cricket live in the rushy grassland.
 Birds using the site include woodlark, green woodpecker, stonechat, coal and willow tits.
 Cuckoo breed and hobby sightings are increasing.